thirdweb-example/unity-telegram/README.md

 2. Set the client id you previously created in your `ThirdwebManager`

-3. Set the `EncryptionKey` in the scene's `TelegramIAWCustomAuth` to match the `NEXT_PUBLIC_AUTH_PHRASE` previously set in your .env.

-4. Build using your own WebGLTemplate or our provided MinimalFullScreen template.
+3. Build using your own WebGLTemplate or our provided MinimalFullScreen template.
 Unity SDK v5 has no strict template requirements.

-5. Copy the Build folder's outputs to this repo's `/next-app/public/unity-webgl`.
+4. Copy the Build folder's outputs to this repo's `/next-app/public/unity-webgl`.
 (It should have Build folder and index.html).

 That's it, start the bot and you should see Unity load and after a few seconds, your wallet will be connected (default is Smart Wallet on Arbitrum Sepolia).